Kristfur/the-fire-pit/TESTING.md

 HTML passes the [W3C Validator](https://validator.w3.org/)

 With one exception:
 On the register page crispy forms was used for the user creation form.
 The helptext for the password has a span with a ul inside, inside of a p element.
 This throws an error on the validator as it claims there is no closing tag for the p nor the span, but there is one of each after the ul element inside the span.
+I am not sure why this error is occurring.

 ## CSS Validation